 Once the sun has set, you'll continue on your way back to Reykjavík, reaching the capital just in time for dinner.
-Your photo guide will drop you off at your accommodation of choice and you'll be free to rest or head out with your newly-made friends for a final night on the town to celebrate a fun-filled autumn adventure in Iceland!
+Thereafter, you'll be free to rest or head out with your newly-made friends for a final night on the town to celebrate a fun-filled autumn adventure in Iceland!

 - We offer small group tours with a maximum group size of 10-14.
 This way, you’ll get to know your photography guide and we can take you to shoot in unique places that aren’t suitable for larger groups.